apache/cordova-plugin-inappbrowser/docs/inappbrowser.md

 InAppBrowser
 ============

-> The InAppBrowser is a web-browser that is shown in your app when you use the `window.open` call.
+> The `InAppBrowser` is a web browser that displays in the app when calling `window.open`.

     var ref = window.open('http://apache.org', '_blank', 'location=yes');